Seeded Graph Matching: Abstract

 \section{Abstract}

-Graph inference is a burgeoning field in the applied and theoretical statistics communities, as well as throughout the wider world of science, engineering, business, etc. Given two graphs on the same number of vertices, the graph matching problem is to find a bijection between the two vertex sets which minimizes the number of adjacency disagreements between the two graphs.
-The seeded graph matching problem is the graph matching problem with an additional constraint that the bijection assigns some particular vertices of one vertex set to respective particular vertices of the other vertex set.
-Solving the (seeded) graph matching problem will enable methodologies for many graph inference tasks, but the problem is NP-hard.
-We modify the state-of-the-art approximate graph matching algorithm of Vogelstein et al.\ (2012) to make it a fast approximate seeded graph matching algorithm.
-We demonstrate the effectiveness of our algorithm -- and the potential for dramatic performance improvement from incorporating just a few seeds -- via simulation and real data experiments.
+Given two graphs, the graph matching problem is to align the two vertex sets so as to minimize the number of adjacency disagreements between the two graphs.
+The {\textit{seeded}} graph matching problem is the graph matching problem when we are first given a partial alignment that we are tasked with completing.
+In this article, we modify the state-of-the-art approximate graph matching algorithm ``FAQ'' of Vogelstein et al. (2015) to make it a fast approximate seeded graph matching algorithm, adapt its applicability to include graphs with differently sized vertex sets, and extend the algorithm so as to provide, for each individual vertex, a nomination list of likely matches.
+We demonstrate the effectiveness of our algorithm via simulation and real data experiments; indeed, knowledge of even a few seeds can be extremely effective when our seeded graph matching algorithm is used to recover a naturally existing alignment that is only partially observed.